-Here’s Why The Protests In Iran Probably Are Going To Get More Violent
+Iran's Rouhani Acknowledges Right To Protest, But Blasts Trump For Encouraging It

 Unarmed demonstrators in dozens of cities and towns across the country showed increasing willingness to confront security forces and attack symbols of state power, while government officials signaled they were moving to clamp down on the protests.

+“This gentleman in America, who is now trying to sympathize with our nation, appears to have forgotten that he called the Iranian nation terrorists several months ago,” he said, describing Trump as an enemy of Iran “from the top of his head to his very toes.”

+Despite Rouhani’s conciliatory tone, violence showed no signs of stopping Sunday.
+Images of fiery protests and streets flooded with tear gas and riot police poured out of the country.

-At least two people have died in the protests, according to Iranian officials.
+At least two people have died already in the protests, according to Iranian officials.
 Activists have counted as many as six dead, including five in the southwestern province of Lorestan and in Zanjan, on the eastern border.
 Video footage has emerged showing gunfire and scenes of lifeless young men being hurried to medical facilities.
 Scores have been arrested, with video showing at least some being taken to notorious detention centers such as Tehran’s Evin prison.

 Iranian security officials warned that they were closely watching people’s behavior on the streets and in the internet forums where the protests appear to be organized.

+Iranian politicians all appeared to be struggling to address the swell of protests.
+In his statement, Rouhani vowed to address public concerns.
+“Resolving some of these problems are time consuming and the government and the nation must join hands in order to resolve them," Rouhani went on to say.

 "What happened in some regions of the country over the past few days provided another opportunity to reveal the true colors of those who nurture hatred and vengeance against the Islamic Republic of Iran and its people," Iranian Interior Minister Abdolreza Rahmani-Fazli said during a meeting on Sunday, according to the Afkar news website.
 "Those who exploited the patience and tolerance of law enforcement force during these days must definitely answer for this lawlessness and disrespect toward the people.”